We believe Aquatech’s Dynamic X8 (previously called “Hydrotherm”) is the best value heat pump hot water unit on the market.

 When analysing reliability, we recommend people research reviews and online forums.
 It’s one thing to take our word, or a plumber’s word, but a multitude of reviews are very helpful.
 We also place greater value on reviews of units that have been operating for a long time.
 Reviews of units that have been operating for 5 years are more valuable than reviews of units that have been operating for 5 months.
 We like Product Review and the Facebook Group My Electric Efficient Home.

-The Dynamic X8 currently rates as 4.7 on Product Review from hundreds reviews.
+The Dynamic X8 currently rates as 4.7 on Product Review from hundreds of reviews.
 That’s an impressive result.
 You can’t please everyone and things will go wrong.
-The Reclaim Unit is widely considered as the Rolls Royce of heat pump hot water units and receives 4.8.
-There are other units that are reviewed slightly better, but they either fall down on cost or refrigerant.
+The Reclaim Unit is widely considered the Rolls Royce of heat pump hot water units and receives 4.8.

 3. Refrigerant